luk036/ellipsoid-method/multiplierless.md

 $\mathcal{K}$ is defined by $f_{j}(x) \le 0$, a cut is obtained for free from a subgradient, $(g,\beta) = (\partial f_{j}(x_{0}), f_{j}(x_{0}))$; for a
 differentiable $f_{j}$ the subgradient is the gradient.
-The method was introduced by Shor and by Yudin and Nemirovskii and used by Khachiyan to prove that linear programming is polynomial-time solvable [@BGT81;
+The method was introduced independently by Shor [@shor1977cutoff] and by Yudin and Nemirovskii [@yudin1976informational], and used by Khachiyan to prove that linear programming is polynomial-time solvable [@khachiyan1979polynomial]; see the survey of [@BGT81; @bland1981ellipsoid].
-@bland1981ellipsoid].

 ### The Ellipsoid Update